kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-python.md

 # Conclusions
 This was a very short introduction to the Kin SDK for Python.
 This SDK is meant to run on a server and be the interface between your client apps and the Kin Blockchain and it packs a lot more features such as channels.

+# Downloads

+Download the full [main.py](main.py) for your convenience.

+Track progress and download the Python SDK on [GitHub](https://github.com/kinecosystem/kin-sdk-python/tree/v2-master).